What Is Risk Mitigation? Take Action in 7 Steps

 Avoid

 The first mitigation strategy is risk avoidance—or prevention.
-The goal with the “avoid” strategy is straightforward.
+The goal with the avoidance strategy is straightforward.
 Put in place as many policies, trainings, and procedures as necessary to avoid an emergency altogether.

 For our example of fire, this could include not allowing open flames in an office or hotel or not allowing restaurant employees to leave cooking food unattended.
 Not allowing smoking on-site or creating safe smoking areas is another common fire prevention practice for many businesses.

 But sometimes, avoidance is not possible for one reason or another.
-Maybe you’ve done all you can do to prevent a workplace fire, but a lightning storm or electrical short out of your control occurs.
+Maybe you’ve done all you can do to prevent a workplace fire, but a lightning storm or electrical short occurs that is out of your control.
 These are circumstances where you can practice risk acceptance.
 You still need to have strategies ready ahead of time to make sure this emergency doesn’t destroy your business or harm your employees.
 That’s where the other strategies come into play.

 Control